 Guarantees and indemnities are both long established legal concepts.
 There are important distinctions between them.

-A guarantor promises that if one party doesn't fulfil his obligations under a contract, the guarantor will step in and do so.
+A guarantor promises that if one party doesn't fulfil their obligations under a contract, the guarantor will step in and do so.
 Usually a guarantor guarantees a debt, but he or she might guarantee that work is carried out.

 An indemnifier promises something different.
 If one party suffers a loss, then the indemnifier makes good that loss.